Vohu Manu

 The Ugly Baby Show had little prominence before this because few people knew of it outside of Florence.
 This was until the marketing geniuses in the Medici family hit upon the idea of creating portraits of each year´s winners.
 Before the next year they´d parade the portraits around the local towns, and crowds would flock to see the competition.
 Soon people were bringing hideous babies from all over Italy to compete, and tourists would journey as far as from Iran, Ethiopia and India.

-Here are a few of the many, many examples of the winners.
+many examples of the winners.

 The prizes varied over the years, but traditional prizes would include gold, frankincense and myrrh.